Asbestos Felt and Paper

 Because of the naturally soft, fibrous consistency of asbestos, the fireproof mineral was also made into felt for construction and manufacturing purposes until its toxicity was revealed to the public.
 Felt is a type of fabric made when textile fibers are compressed and heated or moistened so that they mat together.
 Felt was commonly made of animal hair or synthetic fibers.

 Asbestos felt was used as an underlayment for floors and roofs.
 Paper mills also used sheets of it on which to dry hot paper pulp.
-The asbestos content of these products was historically 85%, with almost all manufacturers using the common chrysotile form, also known as “white asbestos.”
-Because asbestos felt is friable, which means it easily releases toxic dust particles into the air when worked with or disturbed, it poses a major exposure risk.
+The asbestos content of these products was historically 85%.
+Almost all manufacturers used the common chrysotile form, also known as “white asbestos.”
+Asbestos felt and paper easily releases toxic fibers into the air when worked with or disturbed.
+It poses a major exposure risk.

-Asbestos flooring felt is one of the few asbestos products completely banned in the U.S., and regulations now require other products to contain less than 1% asbestos.
-However, old asbestos felt remains in the floors and roofs of millions of American buildings constructed between 1900 and the 1990s.
-Roofers, flooring installers, demolition workers and paper mill workers have faced the greatest risk of exposure to this product.
+Asbestos flooring felt is one of the few asbestos products completely banned in the United States.
+Old asbestos felt remains on the floors and roofs of millions of American buildings constructed between 1900 and the 1990s.
+Roofers, flooring installers, demolition workers and paper mill workers were exposed.

 Exposure to asbestos-contaminated felt may cause the following diseases:

-In 2007, an asbestos exposure study published in Annals of Work Exposures and Health simulated work roofers performed using asbestos-containing roofing materials, including felt.
+In 2007, an asbestos exposure study was published in the Annals of Work Exposures and Health.
+It simulated work roofers performed using asbestos-containing roofing materials, including felt.
 Chrysotile asbestos fibers were detected in 28 of 84 air samples taken during the study.

-Thankfully, the exposure level detected in the study suggested it is unlikely that current roofers are exposed to dangerous levels of asbestos over an eight-hour work shift.
-Unfortunately, former roofers have been exposed to dangerous levels of asbestos and have developed related diseases as a result.
+Thankfully, it is unlikely that current roofers are exposed to dangerous levels of asbestos over an eight-hour work shift.
+Unfortunately, former roofers were exposed to dangerous levels of asbestos.
+They have developed related diseases as a result.

-Roofers, flooring installers and paper mill workers inhaled asbestos fibers while applying or removing asbestos felt.
-Even when the product was new and in good condition it could easily release asbestos fibers during handling because of the way it was made.
+Roofers, flooring installers and paper mill workers inhaled asbestos working with asbestos felt.
+Even when the product was new and in good condition it could release asbestos fibers during handling.

 If you were exposed in the past, watch for symptoms such as difficulty breathing, chest pain, abdominal swelling and fatigue.
 Workers diagnosed with related diseases should see a doctor to ensure they receive the best treatment possible.